aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/pdfsaveoptions/_index.md

 ---
 title: PdfSaveOptions
 linktitle: PdfSaveOptions
-second_title: Aspose.Words for Java API Reference
+second_title: Aspose.Words for Java
 description: Can be used to specify additional options when saving a document into the SaveFormat.PDF format in Java.
 type: docs
-weight: 468
+weight: 478
 url: /java/com.aspose.words/pdfsaveoptions/
 ---